gnosisguild/zodiac-module-reality/README.md

 ### Setup Guide

-Follow our [SafeSnap Setup Guide](./docs/setup_guide.md) to setup a DAO module and connect it to Snapshot.
+Follow our [Reality Module Setup Guide](./docs/setup_guide.md) to setup a Zodiac Reality Module and connect it to Snapshot.

 ### Audits